muddery/muddery/COMMANDS.md

 Players can send commands to the server.
 In Muddery, all commands are in format of JSON.
 It has two parts:
 ```
 {"cmd":  <command's key>,
- "args": <object's dbref>
+ "args": <command's arguments>
 }
 ```

-`cmd` is the unique key of a command. `args` is the command's args.
+`cmd` is the unique key of a command. `args` is the command's arguments.

-These are main commands that normal players can use.
+Here are main commands that normal players can use.

 ## Common Commands

+These commands are available when a character is in common state (not in combat).

 ### look
 ```